Replacement Windows in Michigan

-Vinyl windows are the most popular window choice.
+Vinyl replacement windows are the most popular window choice.
 They are easy to care for and energy-efficient.
 Vinyl windows won’t need painting, staining or refinishing.
 They have fully welded sashes and frames that add strength and durability.

-Fiberglass windows are high performing, low-maintenance windows that have the quality look of painted wood.
+Fiberglass replacement windows are high performing, low-maintenance windows that have the quality look of painted wood.
 They are durable, patented fiberglass composite that can withstand extreme heat and subzero cold.
 And, they are highly energy efficient.